TroyWilliams3687/documentos/en/documents/repo_setup.md

 # Documentation Repository

-You would need to create a documentation repository and ensure that this package was properly configured with the virtual environment.
+You need to create a documentation repository and ensure that this package is properly installed and configured with the virtual environment.
 The repository will use [Markdown](https://daringfireball.net/projects/markdown/syntax), actually a variation based on [Pandoc](https://pandoc.org/MANUAL.html#pandocs-markdown).
 It also uses [Python](https://www.python.org) to script the automation processes and orchestrate the transformation of the markdown documents to HTML using [Pandoc](https://pandoc.org).

 The documentation will be stored in a [git](https://git-scm.com/) repository under version control.
 The build process will be managed by the python `build` application that this package maintains.